semihyagcioglu/increment/what-i-learned-from-being-on-the-front-page.md

 **Comments**

 Time is the best thing a reader can offer you, among all other things.
 Readers simply use their valuable time to read what you wrote.
-So, whatever you write, it must be worth your readers time.
+So, whatever you write, it must be worth your readers' time.
 Some readers, however, go beyond reading and help you improve your work by taking the time to make comments.
 Thanks to this, I met with several amazing people.
 That being said, one of the commenters on Hacker News, took the time to fork my writing and proposed some changes for it. [[3](#3 "")] This was something I was not expecting.
 I also find interesting to see that sometimes there may be completely different angles.
 Here's a comment thread about one of my posts.

 — This is the saddest thing I've ever read. (moeedm)